 You will need a surprising number of breastmilk pads until everything settles into a routine.
 For my second, I opted for reusable breast pads, which were more comfortable on sore nipples and less expensive in the long run.

 The hospital will send you home with a stack of massive postpartum pads to catch heavy bleeding.
-After a few days, you will either run out of those or slow your bleeding, so you will then need menstrual pads.
+After a few days, you will either run out of those or your bleeding will slow, so you will then need menstrual pads.

 21. Choose a Pediatrician

 Your baby will begin visiting a pediatrician for checkups and vaccines soon after birth, so find a pediatrician who works with your insurance beforehand.
-If you have no idea where to start, ask the hospital you plan to give birth in.
+If you have no idea where to start, ask the hospital where you plan to give birth.

 Typically, the pediatrician who visits your baby after delivery will have openings to take on new patients, so ask!